Coagulation: Regulators

-Five mechanisms keep platelet activation and the coagulation cascade in check.
+Several mechanisms keep platelet activation and the coagulation cascade in check.
 Abnormalities can lead to an increased tendency toward thrombosis:

-Protein C
+Protein C and Protein S

 Protein C is a major physiological anticoagulant.
 It is a vitamin K-dependent serine protease enzyme that is activated by thrombin into activated protein C (APC).
 Protein C is activated in a sequence that starts with Protein C and thrombin binding to a cell surface protein thrombomodulin.
 Thrombomodulin binds these proteins in such a way that it activates Protein C. The activated form, along with protein S and a phospholipid as cofactors, degrades FVa and FVIIIa.
 Quantitative or qualitative deficiency of either (protein C or protein S) may lead to thrombophilia (a tendency to develop thrombosis).
 Impaired action of Protein C (activated Protein C resistance), for example by having the "Leiden" variant of Factor V or high levels of FVIII, also may lead to a thrombotic tendency.